SLaks/Styliner/README.md

   - True to keep all rules in `<style>` tags instead of inlining static rules into elements.
 This results in smaller files, but will not work with Gmail.
  - `fixYahooMQ: true`
   - True to add an attribute/ID selector to all rules in media queries to fix a bug in Yahoo Mail.
 Yahoo Mail drops all media queries, converting their contents to regular rules that will always be applied.
 This option adds a workaround for that.
+ - `keepInvalid: true`
+  - Don't skip properties that parserlib reports as invalid. (all invalid properties are always logged as winston errors)
+  - Pass this option if you're using features that parser doesn't recognize, or if you come across a bug in parserlib
+  - This option breaks Acid2, which tests that valid properties from earlier rules replace invalid properties from later rules.  (see also the first known issue)
  - `urlPrefix: "dir/"`
   - The path containing referenced URLs.
 All non-absolute URLs in `<a>` tags, `<img>` tags, and stylesheets will have this path prepended.
 For greater flexibility, pass a `url()` function instead.
  - `url: function(path, type)`